Fire Within

 However, it seemed like I was missing something.
 I would see other Christians that were "on fire" for the Lord.
 I didn't have the passion to be in God's Word, and my prayer life was non-existent.
 It seemed like I was merely going through the motions.

-In 2005 I actually fell away from the church (for almost 15 years).
+In 2005 I actually fell away from the church for almost 15 years.
 I felt even more distant from God, and sin increased in my life.

 A Renewed Faith

-God laid on my heart that the difference between my past Christian life and the Christians I felt were sincere in their faith, was the empowering of the Holy Spirit.
-This world is complicated and it is not something we can navigate on our own.
-We need help.
+God laid on my heart (through His word) that the difference between my past Christian life, and the Christians that I knew were sincere in their faith - was the empowering of the Holy Spirit.

 For a full explanation of this concept, please listen to Pastor Gary Hamrick's Sermon in Acts 2:1-13.